 - When selecting a venue, walk through the space to identify any accessibility issues: Does the space have accessible entrances?
 Accessible seating?
 Is there accessible parking nearby?
 What about accessible bathrooms?

-- In the budget for the event, include potential accommodations, such as American Sign Language (ASL) interpreters or live captioning.
+- In the budget for the event, include potential accommodations, such as captioning or sign language interpreters.

 - In promotional materials, include an ADA statement so participants with disabilities can easily let you if they need accommodations.

 - Make sure that your fliers and promotional materials are digitally accessible to those who use assistive technology like screen readers.

 - Train event staff on disability accommodations, awareness and accessibility.